Technologicat/unpythonic/doc/macros.md

 >  - If the bindings are ``((x, y), (y, z))``, then an ``x`` at the use site transforms to ``z``.
 So does a ``y`` at the use site.
 >  - But if the bindings are ``((y, z), (x, y))``, then an ``x`` at the use site transforms to ``y``, and only an explicit ``y`` at the use site transforms to ``z``.
 >
->Even in block templates, arguments are always expressions, because invoking a template uses the function-call syntax.
+>Even in block templates, arguments are always expressions, because invoking a template uses the subscript syntax.
 But names and calls are expressions, so a previously defined substitution (whether bare name or an invocation of a template) can be passed as an argument just fine.
 Definition order is then important; consult the rules above.
 </details>
 <p>